I Am Number Four (film): Home media

-The film was released by Touchstone Home Entertainment on Blu-ray, DVD, and digital download on May 24, 2011.
+The film was released by Walt Disney Studios Home Entertainment (under the Touchstone Home Entertainment label) on Blu-ray, DVD, and digital download on May 24, 2011.
 The release was produced in three different packages: a three-disc Blu-ray, DVD, and "Digital Copy" combo pack, a single-disc Blu-ray, and a single-disc DVD.
 The "Digital Copy" included with the 3-disc version is a stand-alone disc that allows users to play the film from any location via iTunes or Windows Media Player.
 All releases include bloopers and the "Becoming Number 6" featurette, while the single-disc Blu-ray and three-disc Blu-ray, DVD, and "Digital Copy" combo pack versions additionally include six deleted scenes with an introduction from the director.
 In its first three weeks of release, 316,081 Blu-ray units were sold in the US, bringing in $7,693,808.
 As of October 2, 2011, the standard DVD of 'I am Number Four' has sold 767,692 copies in the United States, generating $12,571,326, and thus bringing the total gross to $166,247,931.

 Reception

-Review aggregation website Rotten Tomatoes reports a 33% approval rating and an average rating of 4.70/10 based on 169 reviews.
-The website's consensus reads, "It's positioned as the start of a franchise, but I Am Number Four familiar plot and unconvincing performances add up to one noisy, derivative, and ultimately forgettable sci-fi thriller."
-Metacritic gives the film an average score of 36 out of 100 based on reviews from 30 critics, indicating "generally unfavorable reviews".
-Empire Magazine gave the film three out of a possible five stars and said, "If you can make it through the bland schmaltz of the first half you'll be rewarded with a spectacular blast of sustained action and the promise of even better to come.
-This could be the start of something great."

 Box office

-I Am Number Four grossed $55,100,437 at the North American box office and $90,778,000 overseas, for a worldwide total of $149,878,437.
+I Am Number Four grossed $55,100,437 at the North American box office and $94,778,000 overseas, for a worldwide total of $149,878,437.
 It topped the worldwide box office on its second weekend (February 25–27, 2011) with $28,086,805.

 The film opened at number two in the United States and Canada with a gross of $19,449,893.
 In its second weekend, it dropped 43.4%, earning $11,016,126.
 The only other market where it has grossed over $10 million is China.
 It began in third place with $3.4 million, but had an increase of 91% in its second week, topping the box office with $6.4 million.
 In its third week, it decreased by 21% to $5.0 million.
 As of March 27, 2011, it has grossed $17,328,244.

+Critical response

+Review aggregation website Rotten Tomatoes reports a 32% approval rating and an average rating of 4.70/10 based on 167 reviews.
+The website's consensus reads, "It's positioned as the start of a franchise, but I Am Number Four's familiar plot and unconvincing performances add up to one noisy, derivative, and ultimately forgettable sci-fi thriller."
+Metacritic gives the film an average score of 36 out of 100 based on reviews from 30 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

+Empire gave the film three out of a possible five stars and said, "If you can make it through the bland schmaltz of the first half you'll be rewarded with a spectacular blast of sustained action and the promise of even better to come.
+This could be the start of something great."